official-inquiries/uk-iraq-inquiry/markdown/vol-1-section-3-1.md

 too long.
 I reached a decision: We would confront the threat from Iraq, one way
 or another.”

-[^52] Feith DJ.
+[^52]: Feith DJ.
 War and Decision: Inside the Pentagon at the Dawn of the War on Terrorism.
 HarperCollins, 2008; Bowen SW Jr. Hard Lessons: The Iraq Reconstruction Experience.
 U.S. Government Printing Office, 2009.
-[^53] The White House, 31 January 2003, Remarks by the President and British Prime Minister Tony Blair.
+[^53]: The White House, 31 January 2003, Remarks by the President and British Prime Minister Tony Blair.
-[^54] Bush GW.
+[^54]: Bush GW.
 Decision Points.
 Virgin Books, 2010.

 330

-The Report of the Iraq Inquiry3.1  |  Development of UK strategy and options, 9/11 to early January 2002

 105. Dr Rice wrote that after 9/11: